NikoWLR/kuhankuono-hiking-trails/README.md

 # GeoJSONRouting
 Testing a routing algorithm using GeoJson LineString data.
-To be later used in Out-With-The-Dog
+To be later integrate to Out-With-The-Dog.